vakshit/rduino4/readme.md

 ## Compiling and Linking

 Our program now contains the important data tables, as well as a `main` that can be called by the microcontroller.
 We will now turn our attention to building the project for the Teensy.
+We still need to link the compiler to teensy arch, but that is for a later assigment.

 ## Accessing the hardware

-Accessing The Hardware
 Our first steps here will be some basic hardware initialization tasks.
 We’ll build accessors for the watchdog and for the System Integration Module, or SIM.
 The SIM handles clock gating as well as most other global configuration of the microcontroller.
 Once we have those in place, we’ll turn to the I/O functions necessary to turn on the LED.

 ### Registers